timgushue/ito-mine/README.md

-Use Ruby and R generate a word cloud of a users last 200 tweets.
+Use Ruby and R to generate a word cloud of a users last 200 tweets.

 ## Package Requirements